-Should an Adverse Event (AE) occur the Keele University HSCR QMS SOP relating to the
+Should an Adverse Event (AE) occur the Keele University HSCR QMS SOP relating to the reporting of such events will be adhered to.

 Adverse events

 An Adverse Event (AE) is any untoward medical occurrence in a study participant.
 A Serious occurrence that: